aleen42/PersonalWiki/Programming/JavaScript/module_system_style/module_system_style.md

 **Pros**

 - Fits the asynchronous request style in networks
-- Parallel loading of multiple m
+- Parallel loading of multiple modules

--
+**Cons**

+- Coding overhead.
+Hard to read or write.